Joan Jett: 2000s

-In 2000, Jett appeared in the Broadway production of The Rocky Horror Show in the role of Columbia.
+In 2000, Jett appeared in the Broadway theatre production of The Rocky Horror Show in the role of Columbia.
 That same year, Jett appeared on Walker, Texas Ranger as an ex-CIA agent turned assassin hired to kill Walker and Alex.
-In 2002, Jett appeared in the film By Hook or by Crook in the role of News Interviewee.
-From 2000 to 2003, Jett hosted a showcase of new film and video shorts, Independent Eye, for Maryland Public Television.
+In 2002, Jett appeared in the buddy drama film By Hook or by Crook in the role of News Interviewee.
+From 2000 to 2003, Jett hosted a showcase of new film and video shorts, Independent Eye, for Maryland Public Television (MPT).

-In 2004, Jett and Laguna produced the album No Apologies by the pop punk band the Eyeliners, after signing them.
+In 2004, Jett and Laguna produced the fourth and final studio album No Apologies by the pop punk band the Eyeliners, after signing them.
 Jett also guested on the track "Destroy" and made a cameo appearance in its music video.
 Also in 2004, Jett narrated Cam Archer's short film, Godly Boyish, about two teenagers who share suicidal fantasies.

-In 2005, Jett and Laguna signed punk rockers the Vacancies and produced their second album, A Beat Missing or a Silence Added (reaching the top 20 in CMJ Music Charts), and their third album in 2007, Tantrum.
+In 2005, Jett and Laguna signed punk rock band the Vacancies and produced their second studio album, A Beat Missing or a Silence Added (reaching the top 20 in CMJ Music Charts), and their third studio album, Tantrum (2007).
 That same year, she was recruited by Steven Van Zandt to host her own radio show on Van Zandt's Underground Garage radio channel on Sirius Satellite Radio.
 She hosted a four-hour show titled Joan Jett's Radio Revolution, broadcast every Saturday and Sunday.
 The program moved from Sirius 25 (Underground Garage) to Sirius 28 shortly before being canceled in June 2008.
 Also in 2005, Jett and Laguna celebrated the 25th anniversary of Blackheart Records with a sellout show at Manhattan's Webster Hall.